rushilsharma50/Roll-To-Learn---Educational-Game/README.md

 ### 🎯 Problem Statement

-[cite_start]Many educational games fail to captivate players due to simplistic, repetitive question-answer formats[cite: 91]. [cite_start]They often lack immersive storytelling, real-world context, and a rewarding sense of progression, limiting their educational impact and entertainment value[cite: 93, 94]. [cite_start]**Roll To Learn** bridges this gap by creating an interactive experience where learning is a fun and impactful part of the gameplay, not just an objective[cite: 94].
+Many educational games fail to captivate players due to simplistic, repetitive question-answer formats.
+They often lack immersive storytelling, real-world context, and a rewarding sense of progression, limiting their educational impact and entertainment value. **Roll To Learn** bridges this gap by creating an interactive experience where learning is a fun and impactful part of the gameplay, not just an objective.

 ---

 ### ✨ Key Features

-* [cite_start]🌍 **3D Exploration:** Navigate through beautifully crafted, real-world-inspired environments like historical sites, libraries, and mysterious caves[cite: 192, 215, 464, 450].
+* 🌍 **3D Exploration:** Navigate through beautifully crafted, real-world-inspired environments like historical sites, libraries, and mysterious caves.
-* [cite_start]🎲 **Dynamic Dice Mechanic:** A core gameplay loop where rolling a dice triggers engaging, visually-based questions, adding an element of chance and excitement[cite: 86, 218].
+* 🎲 **Dynamic Dice Mechanic:** A core gameplay loop where rolling a dice triggers engaging, visually-based questions, adding an element of chance and excitement.
 * 🧠 **Diverse Question Framework:** Engages players with classic single-answer multiple-choice questions designed to test and reinforce specific knowledge across **STEAM** and **Cultural History**.
 This focused approach ensures a clear learning outcome for each challenge.
-* [cite_start]📈 **IQ Point & Progression System:** Earn IQ points for correct answers to unlock new levels and challenges, providing a clear sense of achievement and motivation[cite: 87, 100].
+* 📈 **IQ Point & Progression System:** Earn IQ points for correct answers to unlock new levels and challenges, providing a clear sense of achievement and motivation.
-* [cite_start]multimedia **Multimedia Integration:** Questions are presented using a rich combination of audio, video clips, and captivating visuals, enhancing comprehension and retention[cite: 85, 97, 222].
+* multimedia **Multimedia Integration:** Questions are presented using a rich combination of audio, video clips, and captivating visuals, enhancing comprehension and retention.
-* [cite_start]💡 **Constructive Feedback:** Incorrect answers are met with helpful feedback and hints, turning mistakes into learning opportunities[cite: 87, 99, 225].
+* 💡 **Constructive Feedback:** Incorrect answers are met with helpful feedback and hints, turning mistakes into learning opportunities.

 ---